camunda/camunda-docs/docs/guides/getting-started/setup-client-connection-credentials.md

 title: Setup Client connection credentials
 ---

-To create a new client you have to navigate into the Clients tab:
+To create a new client you have to navigate into the API tab:

 ![cluster-details](./img/cluster-detail-clients.png)